shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

   };
 ```

-In the `connect` function we are connecting our dApp with metamask and fetching the account.
+In the `connect` function we are connecting our dApp with MetaMask and fetching the account.

 ```typescript
 const loadBlockchainData = async () => {